Submitty/submitty.github.io/_docs/student/account/preferred_name.md

 ---

-If you would like to use a different first and/or last name than what is listed on the registration roster, click the pencil next to your name in the "About You" panel on the right of the screen.
+If you would like to use a different first and/or last name than what is listed on the registration roster, click the pencil saying "Edit Preferred Names" under the Basic Information section on "My Profile" page.
 Enter your information and press "Submit".

 ![](/images/PreferredNameForm.png)